 The SSR2 Review Team assessed the extent of ICANN org's implementation of these recommendations by exploring publicly available documents, documents made available to the review team by ICANN org, the SSR1 implementation report, and through the answers received regarding many questions sent to the ICANN org staff.
 ICANN org did not provide the SSR2 Review Team with any additional information beyond the granularity of what staff shared with SSR1, which resulted in those initial recommendations (SSR1 Recommendations 20, 21, and 22).
 The review team found that while annual reporting on SSR-related activities did occur via the IS-SSR Framework documents and Annual Reports, most of the information related to the budgeting matters of SSR was at too high a level, which is not in line with the recommendations made by the SSR1 review.
 ICANN org’s annual budget does not provide fine-grained information regarding SSR-related activities, and the IS-SSR Framework documents are no longer produced.

-Looking specifically at ICANN org’s new gTLD program, the new program’s structure and budget reflected at a high level the SSR issues related to the new gTLD program (e.g., DNS Stability Panel, EBERO).
-However, ICANN org did not achieve the desired outcomes of more detailed data and improved clarity of information regarding the organization and budget for implementing the IS-SSR Framework and performing SSR-related functions related to the new gTLD program.
-Notably, there is no document in the ICANN Identifier Systems Security, Stability, and Resiliency (IS-SSR) Document Archive specific to the new gTLD program.
-When examining the 2016 IS-SSR Framework documents and Annual Reports, gTLDs are mentioned twice, once in Module A as a trend in the Internet ecosystem and again in Module B as part of the overall ICANN Strategic Plan.
-In the previous Framework, published in March 2013, ICANN org mentions the new gTLD program as a ‘trend,’ and a policy driver for the Generic Names Supporting Organization (GNSO).
-The only remaining mentions of the new gTLD program are in the section reporting on the implementation of the SSR1 Recommendations.
-While ICANN org has published an annual report that includes direct costs of shared resources and the costs of support functions allocated to SSR, this report does not provide a breakdown of funding, resources, or other activities related to the new gTLD program.
+Looking specifically at ICANN org’s New gTLD Program, the new program’s structure and budget reflected at a high level the SSR issues related to the New gTLD Program (e.g., DNS Stability Panel, EBERO).
+However, ICANN org did not achieve the desired outcomes of more detailed data and improved clarity of information regarding the organization and budget for implementing the IS-SSR Framework and performing SSR-related functions related to the New gTLD Program.
+Notably, there is no document in the ICANN Identifier Systems Security, Stability, and Resiliency (IS-SSR) Document Archive specific to the New gTLD Program.
+When examining the 2016 IS-SSR Framework documents and annual reports, gTLDs are mentioned twice, once in Module A as a trend in the Internet ecosystem and again in Module B as part of the overall ICANN Strategic Plan.
+In the previous framework, published in March 2013, ICANN org mentions the New gTLD Program as a ‘trend,’ and a policy driver for the Generic Names Supporting Organization (GNSO).
+The only remaining mentions of the New gTLD Program are in the section reporting on the implementation of the SSR1 recommendations.
+While ICANN org has published an annual report that includes direct costs of shared resources and the costs of support functions allocated to SSR, this report does not provide a breakdown of funding, resources, or other activities related to the New gTLD Program.

 To summarize the review team’s concerns in this area, while ICANN org may cover SSR-related activities under various items within its annual budget, it remains unclear how ICANN org allocates funds to specific SSR-related functions.
 The review team was unable to find any evidence of any reporting on budget and associated resource impacts of SSR events by ICANN org; if such material exists, it is not readily available.